flowscripter/dynamic-cli-framework/README.md

   to the CLI configuration file.
 - `ConfigCommand` allowing the default location of the configuration file to be overridden via the argument `--config` or the env var `CONFIG_LOCATION`.
-- `DumpConfigCommand` a global command allowing a dumps of all CLI configuration to stdout via `--dump-config`.
+- `DumpConfigCommand` a global command which dumps the full CLI configuration to stdout via `--dump-config`.

 #### `ShutdownServiceProvider`